Quick Parts is a feature that works with all Microsoft Office 2007 products. In Outlook 2007, Quick Parts can be

 Figure 2.
 Use the Create New Building Block option to build a new Quick Part.

 By default, new Quick Parts are saved to the Quick Part gallery, which allows you to categorize your Quick Parts.
 This works well if you only have a few Quick Parts, but not if you have several Quick Parts on file.
-For
+For example, if you commonly use a particular block of text as a header, you can save that text to a Headers gallery.

 If you decide that you need to further categorize your Quick Parts, you can use the Category option.
 By default there is only one category -- General -- but you can create any additional categories that you think you may need.